fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Initial Software Setup for Production

-* Follow the instructions in the [k8s install](/portworx-install-with-kubernetes) page in the docs.
+* Follow the instructions to [install with Kubernetes](/portworx-install-with-kubernetes).
 * Ensure all nodes in the cluster have NTP running and the times are synchronized across all the nodes that will form the Portworx cluster
 * All nodes in the cluster should have achieved quorum and `pxctl status` should display the cluster as `operational`
 * etcd - Setup etcd as a 3-node etcd cluster _outside_ the container orchestrator to ensure maximum stability.
 Refer to the following [page](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd) on how to install etcd and also configure it for maximum stability.